 Ron's mother walked to the front porch and brought in the pillow which I had been carrying.
 Only it was no longer a pillow, but a sack of potatoes, weighing about five pounds, some clothes, which included my brown corduroy pants, some blue jeans, and a couple pair of rubber boots.
 It seemed as if I might have earlier bought some of the items at a Salvation Army.

 I found a bucket and thought I would put all the stuff in it so I could take it with me.
-I really didn't want to take it, but I didn't think Stevens' mother wanted me to leave it here.
+I really did not want to take it, but I did not think Ron's mother wanted me to leave it here.
 After putting everything into the bucket, I decided to eat some of the potatoes, which were boiled.
-Although I didn't have any butter to put on the potatoes, I did put something on them and began eating them, even though they were all mixed up with the clothes, which even appeared to be dirty.
+Although I did not have any butter to put on the potatoes, I did put something on them and began eating them, even though they were all mixed up with the clothes, which even appeared to be dirty.

-I began talking with Stevens' mother about what Stevens was doing these days and I asked her about a girl whom Stevens used to date.
-I thought Stevens had married the girl, but Stevens' mother told me Stevens had never married her.
-Although the girl was still around, Stevens was now dating someone else.
-Stevens' mother said Stevens had talked to her the day before and had told her he was unsure whether he loved the girl whom he was presently dating.
+I began talking with Ron's mother about what Ron was doing these days and I asked her about a girl whom Ron used to date.
+I thought Ron had married the girl, but Ron's mother told me Ron had never married her.
+Although the girl was still around, Ron was now dating someone else.
+Ron's mother said Ron had talked to her the day before and had told her he was unsure whether he loved the girl whom he was presently dating.

-I noticed a small girl (apparently Stevens' little sister) driving either a car or a small pickup truck.
+I noticed a small girl (apparently Ron's little sister) driving either a car or a small pickup truck.
 With the truck she was pulling or pushing some kind of flat trailer, which was behind the truck.
 I then noticed some Saint Bernard puppies under the trailer.
 The mother of the puppies (obviously not a full blooded Saint Bernard, but a half breed), was anxiously watching.
-When I screamed at Stevens' sister to stop, she stopped and got out.
+When I screamed at Ron's sister to stop, she stopped and got out.
 I explained to her that I was afraid she was going to run over the puppies.
-She showed me the puppies weren't actually under the trailer, but were back behind it and out of danger.
+She showed me that the puppies were not actually under the trailer, but were back behind it and out of danger.

 Since he was going out in the country somewhere right by the penitentiary, he said, "Sure."